onosproject/onos-config/docs/gnmi.md

     -timeout 5s -en PROTO -alsologtostderr -insecure \
     -client_crt /etc/ssl/certs/client1.crt -client_key /etc/ssl/certs/client1.key -ca_crt /etc/ssl/certs/onfca.crt
 ```
 > Here all `elem` components are omitted, which is like requesting '/'.
-The result
-> will be returned as a JSON value.

 ### Get a keyed index in a list
 Use a proto value like: